jcaston91/jcaston91.github.io/_posts/2020-03-15-CarsProject.md

 date: 2020-03-15
 author_profile: false
 tags:
- - python
+ - Python
- - K means
+ - K Means
  - Linear Regression
  - Two Tailed Hypothesis
 excerpt: "Exploring the used car market to see if we can solve potential real world problems."